Jason-Hargrove/project-3-art-gallery/README.md

 It also has the ability to create, read, update, and destroy ads inside the app.

+# Questions about the MERN Statck
+What is ReactDom?
+What is (if any) the realation between ShadowDom, VirturalDom and ReactDom?

+# Project Improvements
+I would like to be able to see an image of my project in the Featured section on Linkedin.
+I've tried several ways of setting meta property with Open Graph Protocol, but nothing has worked yet.
+I even used Linkedin's recomendations [__on linkedin__](https://www.linkedin.com/help/linkedin/answer/46687/making-your-website-shareable-on-linkedin?lang=en).

 # This Is Me

 ![jasonhargroveart.com](https://images.squarespace-cdn.com/content/v1/57902faa59cc68a958c59c03/1470089724453-O1WN2E2YQHVPXJVRD7YQ/About+The+Artist-1.jpg?format=1000w)